deck-monsters/deck-monsters/MONSTERS.md

- A powerful, tan, forest-dwelling basilisk with a nasty disposition and the ability to turn creatures to stone with her gaze.
-In the forest she is king and (weighing 300lbs) in the ring she is much to be feared.
+ A powerful, tan, forest-dwelling basilisk with a nasty disposition and the ability to turn creatures to stone with his gaze.
+In the forest he is king and (weighing 300lbs) in the ring he is much to be feared.
- See how she rears her head, and rolls about her dreadful eyes, to drive all virtue out, or look it dead!
+ See how he rears his head, and rolls about his dreadful eyes, to drive all virtue out, or look it dead!